ojiiis/oLoader/README.md

 ## 📚 Core API Reference

+The API is divided into methods for initial assembly and methods for dynamic interaction after the page is loaded.

+### Initial Assembly Methods

 | Method | Arguments | Description |
 | :--- | :--- | :--- |
 | **`oLoader()`** | *None* | Initializes and returns the assembly instance (`app`). |